-Bit offset Field Description
+Bits Field Description

-1 RawBitStreamRequested This bit is applicable only if the measurement specification supports only two representations, raw bit stream and digest, such as when MeasurementSpecification of the Measurement block format is set to DMTF, as Table 44 - Measurement block format describes.
+1 RawBitStreamRequested This bit is applicable only if the measurement specification supports only two representations, raw bit stream and digest (for example, when MeasurementSpecification of Measurement block format is set to DMTF).
 If the measurement specification supports other representations, this bit is ignored.
-If the Responder can return either a raw bit stream or a hash for the requested measurement, value 1 shall request the Responder to return the raw bit stream version of such measurement.
+If the Responder is able to return either a raw bit stream or a hash for the requested measurement, value 1 shall request the Responder to return the raw bit stream version of such measurement.
 If the Responder cannot return raw bit stream for the measurement (for example, if the raw bit stream contains confidential data that the Responder cannot expose), it shall return the corresponding hash.
 Value 0 shall request the Responder to return a hash version of the measurement.
 If the Responder cannot return hash of the measurement (for example, if the measurement represents a data structure where digest is not applicable), it shall return the corresponding raw bit stream.

-[7:2] Reserved Reserved.
+[7:2] Reserved Reserved

-403 Measurement index assignments
+Measurement index assignments

 - This specification imposes no requirements on the scope, type or format of measurement a device associates with a particular measurement index in the range 0x1 to 0xEF.
-As a result, Responders can use the same index to report different types of measurements based on their implementation.
-If available, a Requester can use a measurement manifest to discover information about the specific measurement types available by a particular Responder and the indices to which they correspond.
-When measurements follow the DMTF measurement specification format that Table 45 DMTF measurement specification format describes, a measurement with a DMTFSpecMeasurementValueType[6:0] equal to 0x04 is the measurement manifest. - To aid interoperability, this specification reserves indices 0xF0 to 0xFE inclusive for specific purposes.
-If a Responder supports a type of measurement that Table 42 Measurement index assigned range defines, it shall always assign it to the corresponding index value.
-A Responder shall not assign indices 0xF0 to 0xFE to measurements of types other than those that Table 43 Successful MEASUREMENTS response message format defines.
+As a result, Responders may use the same index to report different types of measurements based on their implementation.
+If available, a Requester may use a measurement manifest (a measurement of type DMTFSpecMeasurementValueType[6:0] = 0x04 if measurements follow the DMTF measurement specification format) to discover information about the specific measurement types available by a particular Responder and the indices they correspond to. - To aid interoperability, this specification reserves indices 0xF0 to 0xFE inclusive for specific purposes.
+If a Responder supports a type of measurement defined in the Measurement index assigned range table, it shall always assign it to the corresponding index value.
+A Responder shall not assign indices 0xF0 to 0xFE to measurements of types other than those defined in Measurement index assigned range table.

-Table 42 - Measurement index assigned range
+361 Measurement index assigned range table

-Measurement Index Measurement type Description 0xF0 - 0xFC Reserved Reserved.
-0xFD Measurement manifest Metadata on available measurements, as type $DMTFSpecMeasurementValueType[6:0] = 0x04$ defines.

-Measurement Index Measurement type Description 0xFE Device mode Structured device mode information, as type DMTFSpecMeasurementValueType[6:0] = 0×05 defines.
+Measurement index Measurement type Description 0xF0 - 0xFC Reserved Reserved 0xFD Measurement manifest Metadata on available measurements, as defined by type DMTFSpecMeasurementValueType[6:0] = 0x04 0xFE Device mode Structured device mode information, as defined by type DMTFSpecMeasurementValueType[6:0] = 0x05

-407 Table 43 - Successful MEASUREMENTS response message format
+Successful MEASUREMENTS response message format